Computer Science

 Placement

-Students with no previous programming experience should sign up for CS4120: Computing for Everyone, an introduction to the Python programming language and basic computer science concepts.
+Students with minimal or no previous programming experience should sign up for CS4120: Computing for Everyone, an introduction to the Python programming language and fundamental computer science concepts or CS4060:Scientific Programming.

-Students who have received a score of 4 or 5 on the AP Computer Science A Exam should email a copy of their scores to Dr. Larry Hodges if they want the scores to be considered for direct admission into advanced courses.
+Students who have taken the AP Computer Science A Exam or AP Principles Exam should email a copy of their scores to Dr. Larry Hodges if they want the scores to be considered for direct admission into a course with prerequisites.
+Put the word PLACEMENT in the subject line of the email.
+Indicate in your email whether you are a student on the Morganton or Online campus.

-Students with previous programming experience in Python (including AP Computer Science Principles) can ask to take the Python Placement Exam.
+New students with previous programming experience in Python (including AP Computer Science Principles) can indicate on the ECS Pathway and Placement Survey for New Students that they would like to take the Python Placement Exam.
+You will receive the link to the ECS Pathway and Placement Survey for New Students when you attend Welcome Day.
+The Placement Exam is given online and information on testing dates will be sent to you if you indicate your interest via the survey.
+Do not email Dr. Hodges, just fill out the survey by the deadline.
 A satisfactory score on the Placement Exam allows students to bypass the CS4120: Computing for Everyone prerequisite for more advanced courses.
 A downloadable Python textbook for review is available here.
-You can request to take the Placement Exam for the Morganton campus by emailing Dr. Larry Hodges

 Durham Students

-Students with no previous programming experience can sign up for any introductory course offered with no prerequisites (see list below).
+Students with minimal or no previous programming experience can sign up for any introductory course offered with no prerequisites (see list below).

 Courses